Skip to main content

 Add context to handovers using the Fin Voice API

-1. Get an API access token
+1. Generate an API token

 1. Open the Intercom Developer Hub and select New app.